 Dartford's CCTV system became operational in October 1996 with 21 cameras covering the Town Centre and within the first year of operation, the police reported a 33% reduction in crime.

-We retain digital footage for at least 31 days and will assist insurance companies to obtain copies of this footage if required.
-The cost of reviewing our footage records and providing a digital copy of relevant footage (if available) is £50.
-Please follow this link if you are an insurance company and would like to request a CCTV footage review.
+Insurance companies can obtain copies of footage upon request and payment of a fee.
+The cost of reviewing our footage records and providing a digital copy of relevant footage (if available) is £59.
+If you are an insurance company and would like to request a CCTV footage.
 You will need to pay via a credit/debit card.